List of characters in The Lego Movie franchise: Lex Luthor

 Lex Luthor (voiced by Ike Barinholtz) is the archenemy of Superman, CEO of LexCorp and a Master Builder.
 He is seen being arrested by the Justice League and held in a cell on their ship.
 Lex Luthor is taken with the Justice League to fight the Duplo Invasion.
 After the Justice League is captured by Queen Watevra Wa'Nabi, Lex is also captured.
 He is seen working as Superman's butler on a planet in the Systar System.

 Bruce Willis

 A Lego caricature of Bruce Willis (voiced by himself) is encountered by Wyldstyle during her time in the Systar System.
 He is first seen in the Palace of Infinite Reflections having a drink while enjoying a spa.

-He is later seen crawling around in air vents with a lighter in his hand where he encounters Wyldstyle.
-Emmet and Rex later encounter Bruce in the same air vents which Wyldstyle hears through her headphones.
+Willis is later seen crawling around in air vents with a lighter in his hand where he encounters Wyldstyle.
+Emmet and Rex later encounter Willis in the same air vents which Wyldstyle hears through her headphones.